-Often it is hard to know where to begin when you first start to look at engagement rings.
+You want to buy the very best ring that you can, but often it is hard to know where to begin when you first start to look at engagement rings.
 Trying to decide what you like best is difficult when there are so many options.
-If you’ve been looking for an engagement ring and can’t find “The One”, this guide will help you through the process.
+If you’ve been looking for your very own special ring and can’t find “The One”, this guide will help you through the process.

 There are three main elements to an engagement ring: the ring design, the shape of the diamond or sapphire, and the quality of the gemstone.

 Having your ring custom made means that you can have the design features you love!
-You can also choose the diamond that works best for you and your budget.
+We can also tailor the diamond selection so that you buy the diamond that works best for you and your budget.

 Engagement Rings by Design